← Home

 I much prefer to exercise outdoors, first thing in the morning, and I will prioritise exercising amongst as much nature as I can.
 Since 2018 I have been using local parks which are available to me.
 I use the children’s play areas as these have climbing frames which I can use to hang from and perform some bar moves.
 These aren’t perfect however, so I currently perform most of my exercises in the park but then return home to use my pull-up bar in my back yard to finish off with pull-ups and grip work.
 I like this and it gives me a small break which benefits me because pull-ups are by far my weakest exercises.

-My current routine is as follows (reps and times are a snapshot of 2024-08):
+My current routine is as follows

 My history with exercise